staslev/LeetCode-refactored/strings/StrStr.md

 #### Streams to the rescue

 This question is a good candidate for using Java streams, which can make the code even clearer.
-Since streams are lazy, we can construct a lazy stream of matches from each index, and then take the first that succeeded.
-The laziness of Java streams allows us to nicely keep the optimization of not processing indices which are known to be far too deep into `haystack`, such that, `i + needle.length() <= haystack.length()` does not hold.
-This is achieved by using `canMatch(..)` before trying to `matchFrom`.

 The streams the solution would look like so: